Google Ads Competitor Analysis - How to Increase Your Google Ads IQ

 So then how do you go about properly dichotomizing your Google Ads competition analysis?
 So as I mentioned, there are numerous ways to go about this with a variety of ways to segment your inquiry.
 That said, I'm going to offer two compelling ways to portion your Google Ads competition investigation.

-Universal Google Ads Analysis - Scoping the Daily Competition
+Universal Google Ads Competitor Analysis - Scoping the Daily Competition

 I know there is a lot of

 value.
-If you simply focus on your Google Ads competition on a per product or service perspective you're missing out on potential insights such as:
+If you simply focus on your Google Ads competition from a per-product or service perspective you're missing out on potential insights such as:

 - What are my competitors focused on?